-For a change, substitute the green cabbage in this dish with napa cabbage, and a simple pickling mix of yuzu peel, kombu and salt.
-Add some sugar and rice vinegar for a sweet/sour twist.
+For a change, substitute the green cabbage in this dish with napa cabbage.
+You could also add some sugar and rice vinegar for a sweet/sour twist.
+Let us know how you customize it!

 Lightly Pickled Cabbage Salad